 MA in Translation and Interpretation

-The MA in Translation and Interpretation prepares you to work as a professional in both fields.
-Although interpretation and translation have much in common, the practice of each profession requires different skill sets.
+Although translation and interpretation have much in common, the practice of each profession requires different skill sets.
 A translator renders written word from one language to another.
 An interpreter renders spoken word from one language to another.
 Some employers, unaware of the distinction, expect you to be able to perform both tasks.
+The MA in Translation and Interpretation prepares you to work as a professional language expert in both fields.

 MA in Conference Interpretation